Skip to content

 Analytics & Cost Tracking

 CodePlane tracks every token, tool call, and dollar across all jobs — giving you fleet-wide visibility into what your coding agents cost and how they perform.
+All analytics are computed from the normalized provenance data layer — the same SQLite database you can query directly.
 Open the analytics dashboard with Alt+A.

 Scorecard